 5. Chart your progress.
 Document.
 Share your experience.
 I find it self-liberating when you monitor your progress.
 What is your weight goal?
 What motivates you to lose the extra pounds?
 How do you want to maintain it?
 Share your thoughts to people around you, especially to your loved ones.
 Your success can be an inspiration to many.
 Most weight bloggers say they remain committed to their healthy lifestyle choices by sharing their personal experience to other people.
 Live by example.
 Walk the talk is discipline.
 Discipline-It-Yourself.
 DIY.

 I am glad to have taken the route to healthy living.
 I commit myself to it like a marriage.
-There might be stumbling blocks along the way (such as days I am too lazy to use the exercise mat or too weak to resist that 4-cheese pizza) but knowing that I am doing these for my loved ones is reason enough to motivate me to be in tiptop shape.
+There might be stumbling blocks along the way (such as days I am too lazy to use the exercise mat) but knowing that I am doing these for my loved ones is reason enough to motivate me to be in tiptop shape.

 * Body Mass Index calculates body fat based on height and weight.